 Film and Creativity/ Media and Popular Culture/ Film Genre/ Media and Democracy/ Media Production 2/ Working in the Media

-Contemporary Hollywood / Media, Culture and Society and World Cinema plus three options (indicative options are listed in Year Four)
+Contemporary Hollywood, Media, Culture and Society and World Cinema, plus three options (indicative options are listed under Year Four, below)

 Irish Leaving Certificate:

-Year 2 - Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
+Advanced Entry: Year 2 - Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
 A Level: BBB in relevant subjects.
-Years 2 & 3 - HNC & HND Communication with Media/ Advertising and Public Relations/ Social Sciences/ Creative Industries - TV with B in the graded unit.
+Year 2 - HNC Communication with Media/ Advertising and Public Relations/ Social Sciences/ Creative Industries - TV with B in the graded unit.
 Year 3 - HND Media Analisis/ Media & Communication with CB in the graded units.